Gary St. Amant: ASA career

 After the 2002 season, St. Amant and team owner Bud Gebben parted ways after claiming two championships.
-St. Amant would later join Frankie Grill's Grand American team, driving his historical #7 in Jani-King colors.
+St. Amant would later join Frankie Grill's Grand American team, driving his historical No. 7 in Jani-King colors.
 After several mechanical failures, he would leave Grill's team early in the season and join Appalachian Motorsports.
 Even while resurfacing with a new team, good luck continued to elude him.

 While his 2003 season was already hitting rock bottom, St. Amant's season only got worse during the ninth round at Mansfield Motorsports Park.
 During the late stages of the race, he clipped the left rear of another car, losing control and spinning down the frontstretch.
 His racecar stopped with the driver's side facing oncoming traffic.
 His teammate, Stephen Leicht, swerved to avoid, but instead drilled into St. Amant's door.
 St. Amant suffered four broken bones in his lower back, bruised kidneys and bruises throughout his arms and shoulders, and was sidelined for the following race at Indianapolis Raceway Park.

 For the remainder of the 2003 and 2004 seasons, St. Amant did not win again in the ASA, with his best finish of fourth coming at Illiana Motor Speedway late in 2003.
 His last start came in September 2004: a 17th-place result at Minnesota's Elko Speedway.

-Upon the demise of the series at season's end, he sat 8th on the all-time wins list with 21 triumphs.
+Upon the demise of the series at season's end, St. Amant sat eighth on the all-time wins list with 21 triumphs.
 He also won pole position 26 times, led 6427 laps, and is the all-time money leader with over $2 million in career earnings.